Sheffield Police Fire Brigade

 After his death his brass helmet, worn at the Royal Hospital fire, was adapted for use as a collecting box to receive donations for the the Fire Services National Benevolent Fund, and in 1933 the converted helmet was placed on a shelf outside the CFO's office in the Appliance Room at Division Street Fire Station, where it sat for many years.
 However, on a night in 1975, while the crews were out attending a fire call, the helmet was stolen and later found broken open near Barkers Pool.

-In April, 1934 a coordinated Fire Service throughout the Country was being considered, and the first real step towards this was made in Sheffield.
+A coordinated Fire Service throughout the Country was being considered, and the first real step towards this was made in Sheffield.

 This was the North Derbyshire Joint Fire Brigade Scheme in which the Fire Stations at Sheffield, Rotherham, Dronfield, Chesterfield, and Bakewell took part.